 A diffuser is an attachment that is slipped onto the nozzle of your hairdryer, directing airflow through a perforated round cup or bowl.
 The airflow is then dispersed in a larger area of the hair instead of a targeted stream of air from a typical blow-dryer nozzle.
 This hair dryer attachment is ideal for keeping your curls frizz-free and bouncy.

 But the process of diffusing your curls starts well before you get to the drying stage.

 First Things First

 How you wash your hair is also an essential part of the curl maintenance process.
 You want to make sure you’re using a shampoo and conditioner specifically for curly hair.
 Many shampoos contain very drying ingredients and strip the hair of all its natural oils.

 For a curly girl, this leads to frizz and undefined curls.

 After you’ve shampooed, use a conditioner for curly hair and brush it through your curls.
-The Swizzle Detangling Brush is an excellent brush for this purpose and is suitable for use in the shower.
+A Spornette detangling brush is an excellent brush for this purpose and is suitable for use in the shower.
 Brushing the conditioner through your hair will help keep it healthy and is key for curl maintenance.